jayantaghoshal/happiness/hardware/localconfig/README.md

 stored in a json file on target.
 The default file is located in the /vendor/etc folder and is copied to /oem_config/localconfig on startup if missing.

+## Update default LocalConfig

+Change the ./misc/localconfig.json file to fit your needs.
+Run the tests

+    ./unit_test_build.sh && ./unit_test_run.sh
+    ./component_test_build.sh && ./component_test_run.sh

+Build the image and update the IHU.
+Note that when an IHU is updated with fastboot the /oem_config/localconfig is not overwritten by default.
+Therefor you need to explicitly remove the /oem_config/localconfig/localconfig.json file and reboot the IHU in order to get your updated LocalConfig to be used.

 ## Using LocalConfig in your component

 ### Usage